apache/incubator-heron/website/content/docs/developers/ui-guide.md

 This is the home page of Heron UI.

-Following information can be found on this page.
+Following information or actions can be found on this page.

 1. List of all topologies
 2. Number of topologies fitered after search (total by default)
-2. A topology's overview
+3. A topology's overview
-3. Link to a topology's configuration

-Following actions can be taken on this page.

-1. Filter the topologies using `cluster`
+4. Filter the topologies using `cluster`
-2. Filter the topologies using string matching in names, clusters, environs, roles, versions, or submitters
+5. Filter the topologies using string matching in names, clusters, environs, roles, versions, or submitters
-3. Sort the topologies based on a particular column
+6. Sort the topologies based on a particular column
-4. Click on the topology name to find more info about the topology
+7. Click on the topology name to find more info about the topology
-5. Click on the `Config` button to look at the configurations for the topology

 #### Topology Page

 `TODO: Add topology page image`

 This is the main page to monitor a topology.
+There are some basic metrics that can be found here, and some generic info.
+A complete list of information and actions is described below.

+1. Name of the topology
+2. Logical plan `(TODO: Link to what is logical plan)` of the topology
+3. Physical plan `(TODO: Link to what is physical plan)` of the topology
+4. Health metrics for the topology
+5. General Info about the topology
+6. General metrics for the topology

+Each node in logical plan can be clicked for more specific info about that component. `TODO: Add topology page with component clicked`